5 Reasons Your Chimney is Leaking

 Chimney Leaks Cause #3: Damaged Chimney Crown or Chase Cover

 Another frequent cause of chimney leaks is a cracked/damaged chimney crown.
 Chimney crowns are the cement slab surface at the top of the chimney.
-Their function is to keep rain out and to also protect the chimney from other harsh weather conditions.
+Their function is to keep the rain out and to also protect the chimney from other harsh weather conditions.
 Over time, the concrete can crack due to rain and changes in temperature.

 When cracked, water and moisture can seep in.
 In worse scenarios, especially if the damage is prolonged, the crack can become too hard to handle and can change the chimney’s structure.
-Small cracks just need coating, but larger ones would need crown replacing.
+Small cracks just need a coating, but larger ones would need crown replacing.

 Chimney Leaks Cause #4: Faulty Flashing

-The flashing is usually made of aluminium and covers the part of the chimney that emerges out of your rooftop.
+The flashing is usually made of aluminum and covers the part of the chimney that emerges out of your rooftop.
 It is usually sealed with tar.
 It bends over the side of both the chimney and roofing shingles and prevents water from and other debris from coming down between the chimney and roof.

-The tar used to seal it, is normally waterproof but that usually wears out with time.
+The tar used to seal it is normally waterproof but that usually wears out with time.
 Your chimney flashing is the area where your chimney comes through the roof, or close to the roof.
 It prevents moisture and other debris from getting in-between the chimney and the roof.